 Once you drink cold water this will constrict your vocal cords and will wash away most of the protective layer of mucus from your vocal cords, thus directly impacting how you sound.

 As you can see cold water affects your voice in a lot of ways.
-Now, this doesn’t mean that your voice will be affected, as you will see a lot of different opinions.
-Simply put some people’s throat is more sensitive than others, some are affected by cold water while others have absolutely no problem with it and will call the negative effects of cold water a myth.
+Some people’s throat is more sensitive than others, some are affected by cold water while others have absolutely no problem with it and will call the negative effects of cold water a myth.
 On how cold water will affect your voice will depend on a lot of things, like your general health and how cold the water actually is.